osmandapp/web/main/docs/user/map/routes.md

 ### Running routes

-Used for named, numbered, or otherwise marked running routes used primarily for athletics.
-The data for these routes is taken from the [OpenStreetMap project](https://openstreetmap.org/) (tag [route=running](https://wiki.openstreetmap.org/wiki/Tag:route%3Drunning)).
+[Running routes](https://wiki.openstreetmap.org/wiki/Tag:route%3Drunning) in OpenStreetMap are used for named, numbered, or otherwise marked running routes used primarily for athletics.

 ![Fitness routes](@site/static/img/map/fitness_1.png)

 ### Fitness trails

-A fitness trail is a trail or path equipped with obstacles or stations along its length to exercise the human body for the purpose of improving health.
-The data for these routes is taken from the [OpenStreetMap project](https://openstreetmap.org/) (tag [route=fitness_trail](https://wiki.openstreetmap.org/wiki/Tag:route%3Dfitness_trail)).
+A [fitness trail](https://wiki.openstreetmap.org/wiki/Tag:route%3Dfitness_trail) is a trail or path equipped with obstacles or stations along its length to exercise the human body for the purpose of improving health.

 ![Fitness routes](@site/static/img/map/fitness_route.png)